lxqt/lxqt/README.md

 ### Compiling sources

-To build only CMake is needed, optionally Git to pull VCS checkouts.
+To build only CMake and Qt5Core are needed, optionally Git to pull VCS checkouts.
 Runtime dependencies do not exist.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.